Jacobinte Swargarajyam: Plot

-Jacob is a successful businessman settled in Dubai, United Arab Emirates with wife Sherly and their four kids – Jerry, Ebin, Ammu, Chris (Gregory, Basil, Merlin, and Chris).
-Jacob is always respected for his ideas by his colleagues and he had done many businesses before starting a steel business.
-Then the global recession began and Jacob moves for a lucrative trade through his Pakistani colleague, Ajmal, by taking a total of 8 million dirhams from his investors.
-Ajmal cheats Jacob, and Jacob is left in a debt of 8 million dirhams, which he gets to know on his 25th wedding anniversary.
-Soon Jacob's credibility and trustful way of doing business is lost and he is forced to travel to Liberia to get a deal, but that doesn't go well and he is forced to stay there to avoid arrest.
-With no other way and continued complaints from the investors, especially from Murali Menon, Jerry decides to give his best to solve the problems by stepping into his dad's shoes.
+In 2008, Jacob Zachariah is a businessman settled in Dubai with his wife Sherly and four children, Jerry, Abin, Ammu and Chris.
+Jacob has always been respected by his colleagues for his ideas and had run many businesses prior to starting a steel business.
+After the Great Recession, Jacob strikes a deal through his colleague, Ajmal, and takes a total of 8 million dirhams from his investors.
+Ajmal cheats Jacob, and Jacob is left in a debt of 8 million dirhams, which he learns about on his 25th wedding anniversary.
+Jacob's credibility and trustful ways of business are lost and he is forced to travel to Liberia to finalize a deal, which fails and he is forced to stay there to avoid arrest.
+With continued complaints from investors, especially from Murali Menon, Jerry decides to solve his family's problems by stepping into his dad's shoes.

-Jerry, without a trade license or an office, faces many difficulties at first.
-He decides to go out completely with what his father has taught him about business.
-He meets a self-made businessman, Yusuf Shah, and strikes a deal with him- eventually earning his trust- and the business grows.
-Jerry motivates Ebin to start a tours and travel company, and they succeed in it.
-Jerry settles most of the debts and gains trust with the investors.
-But Murali Menon pressurizes him for full payment.
-Jerry with his mother tries to close deals and collect money, but they were only able to collect half of what they owed.
-Finally Murali moves the case against Jerry in the Dubai Court but the case is rejected because the case was against the company and it is registered under Jacob's name.
-Murali, who also is affected by recession is in deep debt, is forced to agree with Jerry's conditions.
+Jerry, without a trade license nor office, faces many difficulties at first.
+He decides to go out with what his father had taught him about business.
+He meets a self-made businessman, Yusuf Shah, and strikes a deal with him, eventually earning his trust and the business grows.
+Jerry motivates Abin to start a tours and travel company, and they succeed.
+Jerry is able to pay most of the debts and earns back the trust of the investors.
+However, Murali Menon pressurizes him for the full payment.
+Jerry and his mother close as many deals as they can and are able to collect money, but were only able to collect half of what they owed.
+Finally, Murali takes the case against Jerry to the court however the case is rejected as the case was registered against the owner of the company, which is under Jacob's name.
+Murali, who has also been affected by the recession, is forced to agree with Jerry's conditions.

 Jerry expands his company with Yusuf Shah and clears his family's debts.
-His father is back in Kerala and he goes to visit him after a long time with his girlfriend.
-Jerry finds hard to communicate with his father, because he isn't anymore the person he knew, a man with full of life and dreams.
-His mother intervenes and they break the silly tension between them and the family happily goes on with life.
+He visits his father in Kerala, along with his girlfriend, Chippy.
+Jerry finds it difficult to communicate with his father, because he isn't the person he once knew.
+His mother intervenes and they break the tension between them and the family happily continue with their lives.